julianperrott/FeedbackBot/readme.md

 ## The Audio

 The Twilio voices are a little robotic.
 There are more lifelike voices available from 3rd parties.
 Here is a recorded call using Twilio voice:  [Twilio Voice Recording](https://raw.githubusercontent.com/julianperrott/FeedbackBot/master/post/sound/TwilioVoice.mp3)
+Note: you may need to download the mp3 to your pc if they won't play in chrome.

 One of which is Amazon Polly.
 You can listen to some of the voices [here](https://aws.amazon.com/polly).
 Here is a recorded call using Polly Brian voice:  [Amazon Polly Voice Recording](https://raw.githubusercontent.com/julianperrott/FeedbackBot/master/post/sound/PollyBrianVoice.mp3)